 Infancy to Adulthood:

-To focus on attachment-based therapy, I’ll begin with a description of the theory behind it.
+To focus on attachment-based therapy, I will begin with a description of the theory behind it.
 Psychiatrist John Bowlby developed Attachment Theory after studying the mental health of children during WWII.
-He discovered that children who had been separated from their parents for a prolonged period of time were more likely to face mental health challenges.
+He discovered that children who had been separated from their parents for a prolonged period of time were more likely to face challenges with their mental health.
 He proposed that when infants perceived a threat, they needed comfort from an attachment figure to believe that their world was trustworthy.
-This would allow them to grow physically and emotionally because an attachment figure was a safe base for infants to understand their surroundings.
-They could go out into the world with the knowledge that they would be protected if they felt unsafe.
+This would facilitate growth both physically and emotionally because an attachment figure functioned as a safe base for infants to understand their world.
+They were able to explore it with the knowledge that they would be protected if they felt unsafe.

-- Secure attachment style: Infants with this style showed an interest in their environment, they were uncomfortable with the stranger, and they were comfortable after their mothers returned.
+1. Secure attachment style: Infants with this style showed an interest in their environment, they seemed uncomfortable with the stranger, and they seemed comfortable after their mothers returned.

-- Insecure attachment style – anxious-avoidant type: Infants with this style showed a lack of interest in their environment, they seemed comfortable with the stranger, and they did not seem comfortable after their mothers returned.
-A study that measured infants’ heart rates found that these infants were the most uncomfortable, even though they didn’t show it.
+2. Insecure attachment style – anxious-avoidant type: Infants with this style did not show interest in their environment, they seemed comfortable with the stranger, and they did not seem comfortable after their mothers returned.
+A study that measured infants’ heart rates uncovered that these infants were the most uncomfortable, even though they did not show it.

-- Insecure attachment style – anxious-resistant type: Infants with this style were uncomfortable before separation from their mothers, they were more uncomfortable with the stranger, and they seemed unsure how to feel when their mothers returned.
+3. Insecure attachment style – anxious-ambivalent type: Infants with this style seemed uncomfortable before separation from their mothers, they seemed more uncomfortable with the stranger, and they seemed conflicted when their mothers returned.

 In 1990, psychologist Mary Main identified a fourth attachment style called disorganized or disoriented.
-Infants with this style were very confused after their mothers returned and they had uncoordinated movements.
-Abuse, neglect, or loss are believed to increase the risk of this style.
+Infants with this style seemed uncoordinated in their responses after their mothers returned.
+The effects of abuse, neglect, and loss were considered.

-This brings us to the role of parents who I will call caregivers.
-Caregivers help to shape children’s attachment styles.
-Caregivers who are mostly sensitive and responsive to their children’s needs encourage a secure attachment style.
-Over time, their children learn how to navigate the world to meet their needs.
-In contrast, caregivers who are mostly insensitive and unresponsive to their children’s needs encourage an insecure attachment style.
-However, there might be factors that affect their capacity to be who they want to be for their children.
-They include their age, knowledge, skills, income, and resources.
-It’s possible though that they have an insecure attachment style themselves.
+This brings me to parenting.
+I will use the term caregivers to be inclusive.
+Caregivers who are attuned to children’s needs – by identifying, validating, and responding to them – contribute to the development of a secure attachment style.
+Children learn how to navigate the world to meet their needs.
+In contrast, caregivers who are misattuned to children’s needs contribute to the development of an insecure attachment style.
+However, there may be factors that affect their capacity to be who they would like.
+These include their age, knowledge, skills, income, and resources.
+It is also possible that they have an insecure attachment style themselves.

 Psychologists Cindy Hazan and Phillip Shaver applied Attachment Theory to adults in the 1980s.
-They identified four attachment styles:
+They proposed four attachment styles:

-- Secure attachment style – Adults with this style are comfortable with both intimacy and independence.
+1. Secure attachment style – Adults with this style seem comfortable with both intimacy and independence.

-- Insecure attachment style – dismissive type – Adults with this style are uncomfortable with intimacy and they have a high need for independence.
-They tend to play the role of a rescuer in their relationships by being responsible for others’ needs.
+2. Insecure attachment style – dismissive type – Adults with this style seem uncomfortable with intimacy and they seem to prefer independence.
+They may play the role of a rescuer in their relationships by being responsible for others’ needs.

-- Insecure attachment style – pre-occupied type – Adults with this style have a high need for intimacy and they are uncomfortable with independence.
-They tend to play the role of a victim in their relationships by assigning responsibility to others to meet their needs.
+3. Insecure attachment style – pre-occupied type – Adults with this style seem comfortable with intimacy and they seem to prefer dependence.
+They may play the role of a victim in their relationships by assigning responsibility to others to meet their needs.

-- Insecure attachment style – fearful type – Adults with this style have conflicted thoughts and feelings about intimacy and independence.
+4. Insecure attachment style – fearful type – Adults with this style seem conflicted about intimacy and independence.

-I offer counselling in Kitchener-Waterloo.
-If you are interested in a consultation or session, please see this page.
+If you are interested in a consultation or session, please visit this page.

 Hazan, C., & Shaver, P. (1987).
 Romantic love conceptualized as an attachment process.
 Journal of Personality and Social Psychology, 52, 511-524.